Cosmian/mse-home-cli/documentation/docs/getting_started.md

 The `mse_src` is your application directory designed to be started by `msehome` cli.

 The `Dockerfile` should inherit from the `mse-docker-base` and include all dependencies required to run your app.
-This docker will be run by the sgx operator.
+This docker will be run by the SGX operator.

 The file `app.py` is a basic Flask application with no extra code.
-Adapt your own application to MSE does not require any modification to your Python code:
+Adapting your own application to MSE does not require any modification to your Python code:

 ```python
 from http import HTTPStatus